VANISAIDEEPIKA/5H2DEEPIKA/README.md

 # Python Fundamentals
 ### Introduction
 Python is a high-level, versatile programming language known for its simplicity and readability, making it ideal for beginners and experts alike.
+It was created by Guido Van Rossum, and released in 1991.

 ### It Is Used For:
 - Web development (Django, Flask)